SebiH/tex-timelapse/README.md

   - `--fade-effect <FADEEFFECT: true|false>`: Slowly fades out the changes from previous commits (requires --highlight-changes, default: false)
   - ~~`--use-multithreading`: Use multithreading (use with caution - may lead to bugs).~~ Does not work (yet)
   - ~~`--workers <WORKERS: number>`: Number of worker threads (requires multithreading).~~ Does not work (yet)
-  - `--test-run`: Performs a quick test run with 10 commits and prints output to console.
-Useful for debugging.
+  - `--from` / `--to: <COMMIT_SHA>`: Only use defined start/end point for timelapse instead of full git history.
+(Useful for quickly testing out parameters)
   - `--skip-step <SKIP: number>`: Skips specified worksteps.
-Useful for faster re-rendering (e.g. by skipping directly to rendering step).
+Useful for quickly re-rendering (e.g. by skipping directly to rendering step).
     - 1: Initialize repositories in `tmp/` folder
     - 2: Compile PDF and write changes from git/synctex to file
     - 3: Convert PDF pages to images